Breast and Gynecologic Cancer Peer Mentoring and Support

 How does this program work?

 After the newly diagnosed patient registers, a mentor is matched.
-The mentor will answer questions, provide information and lend support over the phone.
+The breast cancer peer mentor or gynecologic cancer mentor will answer questions, provide information and lend support over the phone.
 Mentors are available to meet with patients, visit during treatments and provide resources and information.
 Mentors begin to help patients from diagnosis, through treatment and on to recovery.
 The relationship will continue for the length of time that is needed for recovery.
 Many relationships continue into survivorship.

 If you are a breast or gynecologic cancer survivor who has been out of treatment for a year or more, you are eligible to train to become a Women Guiding Women: Cancer Support and Education mentor.